Mythologyli/zju-connect/README_en.md

 + `password`: Network account password

++ `totp-secret`: TOTP secret.
+If the server doesn't need TOTP verification, or you want to manually enter the verification code, no need to add this argument

 + `disable-server-config`: Disable server configuration, generally no need to add this argument

 + `disable-zju-config`: Disable ZJU related configuration, generally no need to add this argument